sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 - `REPOSITORY` must match the name of the repository on your Sourcegraph instance
 - `COMMIT` must be the full 40 character hash

-If the upload is accepted, the response will be `null`.
+If successful, you'll see the following message:

+> Upload successful, queued for processing.

 If an error occurred, you'll see it in the response.

 Go to your global settings at https://sourcegraph.example.com/site-admin/global-settings and enable LSIF: